PimAkker/Leveraging-BIM-Models-for-Skill-Specific-Robot-Navigation-and-Localization/ros_package/readme.md

 ## How to run map_delta.py

 This function calculates the differences between the given map and the laserscan.
-It only calculates object that are on the laserscan but not on the map, it may  be useful to change this in the future.

-The function can be run as following:
-- Run the simulation as above.
-- Start a new terminal and source it (``source ~/<ros_workspace_name>/devel/setup.sh``)
-- In the terminal type ``rosrun rosbot_navigation map_delta.py``
+It retrieves the map from the server, the laserscan, find the differences between the two and updates the map on the server.
+It also reloads teh map on the server so that it can be used by the navigation stack.

+Note that this function only runs when, acml_and_path.launch, the graphdb and the server code are all running.
+If one of these are not running the function will probably get stuck.

 ### map_delta.py options
 map_delta.py has commands build in that can help with debugging or faster running.
 An example of running these commands: